MayaViljoen/Visual_Illusory_Inferences_Maya-/README.md

 ## Controls: Accuracy in static controls and yes control animations: static controls presented

-## This code is the script for the TestTrial with the gate opening inwards and the YesControl on the LHS.
+* This code is the script for the TestTrial with the gate opening inwards and the YesControl on the LHS.
-## To see other conditions edit the html group number accordingly
+* To see other conditions edit the html group number accordingly

-To access HTML CLICK here
+To access HTML CLICK here:

 https://mayaviljoen.github.io/Visual_Illusory_Inferences_Maya-/VSMV/mpa-a.html